The Graduate School

 Seattle, Washington 98195-3770

-Fritz and Boeing Graduate Fellowships For International Research and Study
+International Research and Study Fellowships

-AWARD DEADLINE: FEBRUARY 11, 2013, 12 noon (PST)
+APPLICATION DEADLINE: FEBRUARY 8, 2016, 12 noon (PST)

 These one-quarter grants provide support to UW graduate students doing international research or study.

 Successful applicants are awarded either a Chester Fritz Fellowship or a Boeing International Fellowship.

 The fellowships are available to fund research and/or study periods of one quarter

 (three full months) abroad during the 2016-2017 year (autumn 2016 through summer 2017).